AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 ## Companies

-A company must be active in order to appear on the Company field for a project, a user, or a template.
+A company must be active in order to appear on the [!UICONTROL Company] field for a project, a user, or a template.

 You can make a company active while editing the company.